 advised by Edgar

-Dobriban, and collaborate with Eric
+Dobriban, and collaborated with Eric

 Wong and Hamed Hassani.
-I

 For my undergraduate education, I graduated from UC Berkeley, receiving Bachelor's degrees in